hyt10290330/mobile-node-select/README.md

 ## mobile-node-select

-Mobile department (node tree) selection component.
+The vue-based mobile department (node tree) selection component.

 > **Note:** Examples are as follows: